Huh Jung-moo

-Playing career
+Club career

 Huh was one of the best South Korean college footballers before starting his semi-professional career.
 He was often compared with Korea University's Cha Bum-kun while playing for Yonsei University.
 After his graduation, he joined Korea Electric Power FC, and simultaneously enlisted in Marine Corps and Navy FC to do mandatory military service.

-When Huh was discharged from the military service, European clubs were interested in Asian players due to Cha Bum-kun's performance in the Bundesliga.
-Motivated by Cha, Huh also wanted to play for a European club, joining Eredivisie side PSV Eindhoven in August 1980.
-He mainly played as a defensive midfielder and showed impressive form for three years.
-Johan Cruyff, who was tired from Huh's active marking, broke Huh's nose with his arm, and Willem van Hanegem showed a hysteria to Huh with the racist gesture "Slant-eye".

-Huh went back to South Korea after the 1982–83 season.
-His wife felt homesick, and he also didn't feel the need to continue his life abroad after hearing the news that a professional league was founded in his country.
-Huh joined Hyundai Horang-i as a founding member in 1984, and played for it for three years.
+When Huh was discharged from the military service, European clubs were interested in Asian players thanks to Cha's performances at the Bundesliga.
+Motivated by Cha, Huh also wanted to leave for Europe, joining Eredivisie side PSV Eindhoven in August 1980.
+For three years at PSV, he mainly played as a defensive midfielder, making opposing teams' key players tired.
+After suffering from Huh's persistent defense, Johan Cruyff intentionally broke Huh's nose with his arm, and Willem van Hanegem made a "slant-eye" gesture to Huh.
+Huh decided to return to South Korea at the end of the 1982–83 season.
+His wife felt homesick at the time, and he also did not feel the need to live abroad after hearing the news that a professional league would be founded in his country.
+Huh joined newly-formed Hyundai Horang-i in 1984, playing for them for three years.

-Huh was on the South Korea national team from 1974 to 1986, and won two gold medals in the Asian Games.
-He was also a member of Korean squad in the 1986 FIFA World Cup.
-In a group match against Argentina, he left a famous photo that he appeared to be kicking Diego Maradona whose face twisted with pain.
-Afterwards, he scored a goal against Italy.